 - Event monitoring where the ECG is recorded when an abnormal heart rate is detected.

-In this invasive test, a catheter is inserted into the blood vessel of the child that leads to the heart through the arms or the legs.
-This helps to determine the origin of arrhythmia in the heart and choose relevant treatments methods.
+In this invasive test, a catheter is inserted into the blood vessel that leads to the heart through the arms or the legs of the child.
+This helps in determining the origin of arrhythmia in the heart and also helps the doctor choose relevant treatments methods.

 Tilt table test is recommended for children who have instances of fainting that is caused by irregular heart rate.
 The test measures the variations in heart rate, oxygen supply, and blood pressure in the child during a change in his or her position, like sitting, lying down and standing.